Here's a neat letter and item we came across that was buried in our office.

 1893 Columbian Exposition Medal (Struck/pressed in wood!)

-New Orleans obsolete and national bank notes (I was born in Louisiana and moved up the MA from the NOLA area, so I have several of these in my collection.)
+New Orleans obsolete and national bank notes (I was born in Louisiana and moved up to MA from the NOLA area, so I have several of these in my collection.)

 An interesting coin we just sold is the 1945 No "AW" Walking Liberty Half.
 As far as diagnostics are concerned, this is more correctly known as a die state, rather than a true variety, as polishing of the die to remove clash marks or erosion lines obliterated the designer's monogram.